jonnyrider/eufy_vacuum_15c/README.md

-# eufy_vacuum_g10
+# Eufy Vacuum G10 Integration with Home Assistant

-Integration with Home Assistant for the Eufy RoboVac G10
+# Installation

 Add the following to your configuration.yaml: